AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/test.md

 This test case tests to ensure the worker throws the appropriate error when the `contrast` parameter is set to an invalid value.

 1. Create a new test case folder at `/test/asset-compute/worker/error-contrast` to test a erring execution of the worker due to an invalid `contrast` parameter value.
 1. In the `error-contrast` folder, add the test [input file](./assets/test/error-contrast/file.jpg) for this test case and name it `file.jpg`.
-The contents of this file is immaterial to this test, it just needs to exist to get past the __Corrupt source__ check, in order to reach the `rendition.instructions` validity checks, that this test case validates.
+The contents of this file is immaterial to this test, it just needs to exist to get past the "Corrupt source" check, in order to reach the `rendition.instructions` validity checks, that this test case validates.
 1. In the `error-contrast` folder, add a new file named `params.json` that defines the input parameters of the worker with the contents:

     ```json